CitizenScientist/CitizenHealthScientist/README.md

 ## Welcome to the Citizen Scientist Page

 This page will report emerging health science knowledge that may be of use to the ordinary citizen.
-A second goal is to harness the knowledge of each citizen to create holistic knowledge that can be of use to anyone.
-Across generations or cultures, knowledge can be lost but then reemerge by the telling of one individual's story.
+Contributions to this page will also help harness the knowledge of individual citizens to create holistic knowledge that can be of use to anyone.
+Across generations or cultures, knowledge can almost be lost, but can then be regained by the retelling of a story by just **one** person.

 ### Topics

-Health and healing is the overarching topic, although just as scientific knowledge evolves, the topics on this page will also evolve.
+Health and healing is the overarching topic for the CitizenScientist, although just as scientific knowledge evolves, the topics on this page will also evolve.

 ```markdown
 Syntax highlighted code block